w3c/trace-context/README.md

 ## Headers

 Trace context represented by set of name/value pairs describing identity of every http request.
-As a performance optimization measure few of these headers were promoted to a separate header.
+As a performance optimization measure few of these pairs were promoted to a separate header.
 This header has fixed length and defined sequence of fields.

 Libraries and platforms SHOULD propagate `Trace-Context` and `Trace-Context-Ext` headers to guarantee that trace will not be broken. `Correlation-Context` header is a companion header representing user-defined baggage associated with the trace.